argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 This example shows reading and writing to a Kafka topic

-Kafka topics are typically partitioned.
+* Kafka topics are typically partitioned.
 Dataflow will process each partition simultaneously.
+* Adding replicas will nearly linearly increase throughput.
+* If you scale beyond the number of partitions, those additional replicas will be idle.

 ```